jeuneseven/iOS-Interview-Questions/README.md

 - **Model** represents your data and business logic.
 - **View** is your UI layer — the part that the user sees and interacts with.
-- **ViewModel** acts as the middle layer that holds your app’s state and exposes data in a way that’s easy for the View to consume.
+- **ViewModel** acts as the middle layer that holds your app's state and exposes data in a way that's easy for the View to consume.

 MVVM separates concerns between data, UI, and state.